szymonszl/inoue/README.md

 ## Guide for Linux

 1. Create the directory you want to save your replays in.
-2. Create a file called `inoue.cfg` in the directory.
+2. Create a file called `inoue.cfg` in the directory, and fill it in.
 See the **Configuration** section for more information.
 3. Install Inoue's dependencies - a C compiler and curl's headers.
 On Ubuntu that can be installed as `sudo apt-get install build-essential libcurl4-openssl-dev`.
 On Archlikes try `sudo pacman -S --needed base-devel curl`.
 4. Compile the program.
 Builds are not available *yet*.
 Just clone/download the repo and run `make`.
 You will get a binary as `build/inoue`.
 5. Either copy the executable to the directory and call it as `cd /path/to/folder; ./inoue`, or call it as `/path/to/build/inoue /path/to/folder`.
 You can also install the executable globally and call it with the path, but doing so with `make install` is not supported yet.